La cumparsita: Legacy

 Famous versions of this tango include Carlos Gardel's and performances by orchestras led by Juan d'Arienzo, Osvaldo Pugliese and Astor Piazzolla.
 "La cumparsita" is very popular at milongas; it is a common tradition for it to be played as the last dance of the evening.

 The song was named cultural and popular anthem of Uruguay by law in 1997.

 Appearances in films

-Gene Kelly dances to "La cumparsita" in the film Anchors Aweigh (1945).
-The song was included in a ballroom scene of the film Sunset Boulevard (1950), in which Gloria Swanson and William Holden danced the tango.
-In the 2006 dance movie Take the Lead, Jenna Dewan, Dante Basco and Elijah Kelley danced to a remixed version.